sadaigm/ai-as-agent/README.md

 ## Component Overview

-### `AIAgentUI`
+### `AI Playground`

-This is the main component for the AI agent configuration UI.
+This is the main component for the AI Playground UI.
 It handles form submission, tool selection, and response display.

 - **Left Form Fields**:
   - **Model**: Select an AI model.